Nissin Rich Cup Noodle Suppon Turtle Soup Flavor

 Price and Where to Buy

-The manufacturer’s suggested retail price of this instant Suppon ramen is 240 yen (about 2.4 USD) and the instant cup ramen is currently available at convenience stores in Japan.
+The manufacturer’s suggested retail price of this instant Suppon ramen is 240 yen (about 2.4 USD), and the cup ramen is currently available at convenience stores.
 By the way, I bought this one in a 7 Eleven.